-Our principal administrative and research and development activities are located in our approximately 68,049 square foot (6,322 square meter) facilities in Hod-Hasharon, Israel.
-The leases for our facilities vary in dates and terms, with the main facility's non-stabilized lease expiring in June 2018.
+Our principal administrative and research and development activities are located in our approximately 61,343.53 square foot (5,699 square meter) facilities in Hod-Hasharon, Israel.
+The leases for our facilities vary in dates and terms, with the main facility's non-stabilized lease expiring in March 2022.

-We also lease a 5,888 square foot (547 square meter) facility in Woburn, Massachusetts, for the purposes of our U.S. sales and marketing operations pursuant to a lease that expires in August 2019.
-We lease a total of 10,872 square foot (1,010 square meter) in three facilities in Spain, mainly for our sales and research and development operations in Spain, pursuant to lease agreements.
-The lease agreement of our main site in Spain expires on October 2017.
+We also lease a 5,888 square foot (547 square meter) facility in Woburn, Massachusetts, for the purposes of our U.S. sales and marketing operations pursuant to a one year lease which may be renewed upon mutual consent.
+We lease a total of 7,653.14 square foot (711 square meter) in three facilities in Spain, mainly for our sales and research and development operations in Spain, pursuant to lease agreements.
+The lease agreement of our main site in Spain expired was renewed for one year in 2017 and may be renewed for additional terms by mutual consent.
 We lease other smaller facilities for the purpose of our sales and marketing and support activities in France, the United Kingdom, Italy, Germany, Singapore, China, Japan, South Africa, Colombia, New Zealand and India.